Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Additional Background and Related Work

 Given a soft classifier $F: \mathbb{R}^d \rightarrow P(Y)$ where $P(Y)$ is the set of probability distributions over $Y$, its smoothed soft classifier $G$ is defined as:

-The goal of SmoothAdv is to find a point $\hat{x}$ that maximizes the loss of $G$ in an $l_2$ ball around $x$ for the cross entropy loss.
-They use a projected gradient descent variant to approximately find $\hat{x}$, and define $J(x')=l_\textrm{CE}(G(x'),y)$ to compute
+The goal of SmoothAdv is to find a point $\hat{x}$ that maximizes the cross entropy loss of $G$ in an $l_2$ ball around $x$.
+SmoothAdv uses a projected gradient descent variant to approximately find $\hat{x}$, and define $J(x')=L_\textrm{CE}(G(x'),y)$ to compute

-Since the expectation in Equation \ref{smoothadv_prob} is difficult to compute exactly, a Monte Carlo approximation is used by sampling noise $\delta_1, ...,\delta_m \sim \mathcal{N}(0, \sigma^2I)$ to approximately compute $\Delta_{x'}J(x')$,
+Since the expectation in Equation \ref{smoothadv_prob} is difficult to compute exactly, a Monte Carlo approximation is used by sampling noise $\eta_1, ...,\eta_m \sim \mathcal{N}(0, \sigma^2I)$ to approximately compute $\nabla_{x'}J(x')$,

-Finally, $x'$ is updated by taking a step in the direction of $\Delta_{x'}J(x')$, and the final $x'$ is used to train the classifier.
+Finally, $x'$ is updated by taking a step in the direction of $\nabla_{x'}J(x')$, and the final $x'$ is used to train the classifier.